dustinstacy/triple-triad-reactjs/README.md

 not placed on the board) must be of the player's card color.
 To capture a card, the active player places a card adjacent to the opponent's card.
-If the rank touching the opponent's card is higher, the opponent's card will be captured and flipped into the active player's background color. he player who goes second will have a card remaining in their hand and that card will count towards their ending score.
+If the rank touching the opponent's card is higher, the opponent's card will be captured and flipped into the active player's background color.
+The player who goes second will have a card remaining in their hand and that card will count towards their ending score.